Vaibhav-Singh21/Banana-speak/README.md

 # Banana-speak
 using vanila js basics.
-*its pure vanila js application
+* its pure vanila js application
 * Implemented an Transaltor Api
+* had fun in learning DOM.